19hours/sg-statutes/Acts/Income Tax Act.md

 ### Tax deemed withheld and recoverable from person in breach of condition imposed under section 13(4)

-45AA\.—(1) Where a person has contravened any condition imposed by the Minister pursuant to a notification made under section 13(4) (whether a condition precedent or a condition subsequent), the amount of tax which, but for that notification, would have been deductible by the person from payments made by it to a non-resident person under section 45 or 45A —
+45AA\.—(1) Subsection (1A) applies where a notification has been made under section 13(4) to exempt from tax (wholly or in part) payments made by a person to a non‑resident person under section 45 or 45A, and —

+(a) the exemption is on the basis that the firstmentioned person or a particular matter is approved by the Minister or a person appointed by the Minister under a section specified in the Fourth Schedule, and the approval is revoked under section 105R after any such payment has been made; or

+(b) the firstmentioned person contravenes any condition imposed by the Minister under the notification (whether a condition precedent or a condition subsequent) after any such payment has been made.

+[Act 32 of 2019 wef 02/12/2019]

+(1A) The amount of tax which, but for —

+(a) in the case of subsection (1)(a) — the approval of the firstmentioned person or the matter; or

+(b) in the case of subsection (1)(b) — the notification,

+would have been deductible by the firstmentioned person from that payment —

-(a) shall be deemed to have been deducted from those payments;
+(c) is deemed to have been deducted from that payment;

-(b) shall be a debt due from the first-mentioned person to the Government; and
+(d) is a debt due from the firstmentioned person to the Government; and

-(c) shall be recoverable in the manner provided by section 89.
+(e) is recoverable in the manner provided in section 89.

+[Act 32 of 2019 wef 02/12/2019]

+(2) The amount recoverable under subsection (1A) shall be payable at the place stated in a notice served by the Comptroller on the person within one month after the service of the notice.

 [22/2011]

-(2) The amount recoverable under subsection (1) shall be payable at the place stated in a notice served by the Comptroller on the person within one month after the service of the notice.

-[22/2011]
+[Act 32 of 2019 wef 02/12/2019]

 (3) The Comptroller may, in his discretion and subject to such conditions (including the imposition of interest) as he may impose, extend the time limit within which payment under subsection (2) is to be made.

 [22/2011]

-(4) If the amount recoverable under subsection (1) is not paid to the Comptroller —
+(4) If the amount recoverable under subsection (1A) is not paid to the Comptroller —

 (a) within the period referred to in subsection (2) or such further period as may be allowed under subsection (3), a sum equal to 5% of such amount shall be payable; and

 (b) within 30 days after the time specified in paragraph (a), an additional penalty of 1% of such amount shall be payable for each completed month that such amount remains unpaid, but the total additional penalty under this paragraph shall not exceed 15% of such amount.

 [22/2011]

+[Act 32 of 2019 wef 02/12/2019]

 (5) The penalty shall be recoverable in the manner provided in section 89.